CLOSE SEARCH

 Read on to find out what happens if the relationship fails or joint owners get into a dispute, such as where 1 wants to sell the property but the other doesn’t?

-If you are not the legal owner of a property but have been living in the property with your partner you can claim a beneficial interest in the property on the basis of the legal concept known as Resulting or Constructive Trust.
-With a Resulting Trust, this is usually on the basis that you paid towards the deposit for the property i.e made a direct financial contribution.
+If you are not the legal owner of a property but have been living in the property with your partner you may be able to claim a beneficial interest in the property on the basis that you paid towards the deposit for the property i.e made a direct financial contribution.

 The most obvious example here is where an unmarried couple have children.
 Only 1 of them is the legal owner of the property.
 The other party does not contribute financially towards the property or contributes less because she or he looks after young children.
 In that situation, a claim can still be made to have a beneficial interest in the property.